Q:

 I am already working in a related field.
 Am I entitled to a recognition of my prior experience?

 The Collège has a policy of recognizing prior learning and experience.
-It is therefore possible, under specific conditions, to obtain equivalencies for certain courses that are among the common core courses.
-Equivalencies are not granted for specialty courses.
+It is therefore possible, under specific conditions, to obtain equivalencies for certain courses.
+The student must have completed his.her registration to the program of his.her choice to request a recognition for prior learning and experience.
 A form is available for this purpose and fees will apply.

-You can contact an Academic Advisor to learn about the procedure to follow.
+Contact an Academic Advisor to learn about the procedure, fees and steps to follow for this service.

 Q: